13 Simple Patterns For Your Geometric Bullet Journal Pages

 Hello Planning Mashers!

-If you’re looking for some cover page inspirations, I got you covered with this post.
+If you’re looking for some cover page inspiration, I got you covered with this post.

 However, just for fun, I drew a few ones the other day and realized that all these would make gorgeous cover pages!